10 Best Places to Snorkel in Tonga(c) tongapocketguide.com

 Where to Snorkel in Tonga

 Things like humpback whales, historical sites and game fishing take most of the limelight in Tonga.
 But taking the time to put on a snorkel mask and discover the underwater world is beyond rewarding!
-If you know where to go, you can find yourself floating over valleys of coral, exploring clusters of coral bommies which look like cities for fish, and into amazing caves carved into the sides of islands.
-In short, snorkelling in Tonga is amazing, so get an idea of what you could be in for on a snorkelling experience in the Kingdom with this list of the best places to snorkel in Tonga.
+If you know where to go, you can find yourself floating over valleys of coral, exploring clusters of coral bommies like cities for fish, and into amazing caves carved into the sides of islands.
+In short, snorkelling in Tonga is amazing, so get an idea of what you could be in for on a snorkelling experience in “The Kingdom” with this list of the best places to snorkel in Tonga.

 1. Swallows Cave, Vava’u